 NEW: Brasserie 33: 5863 Ellsworth AvenueShadyside (412) 363-3090

 In the current incarnation this is a new place.
 Luckily for me, it's across the street from my chiropractor's office.
 So after she's pounded me out or if she's running late, I can hop over there for a bowl of French onion soup or a chicken sandwich on baguette.
 The French know that if you butter a baguette and put on plenty of melted good-quality cheese, it hardly matters what else you add.
 But in this case the beef or chicken that makes for their signature sandwiches is all to the good.
-Again this is an Arthur and Jan place (BLOOD 2013).
+Again this is an Arthur and Jan place (A MEASURE OF BLOOD).

 TribLIVE.com Homepage Lifestyles